 :::, and the first field must be

-include-user-header.
+r (for replacement).
+In the future, this may be extended to handle header insertion/removal.
 A deletion is an edit with no replacement text.

 The edits are applied by

-apply_edits.py, which understands certain conventions:
+run_tool.py, which understands certain conventions:

 \0.
 The script knows to translate